bitrise-io/devcenter/_articles/en/getting-started/migrating-to-bitrise/migrating-from-jenkins-to-bitrise.md

 * The **Build Now** function in Jenkins corresponds with [manually triggering builds on Bitrise](/builds/Starting-builds-manually/): click the **Start/Schedule a Build** button on your builds page and either simply start a new build or tinker away with the [**Advanced** options](/builds/Starting-builds-manually/#advanced-configuration).
 * The **Build periodically** function of Jenkins is the [**Schedule this build** function on Bitrise](/builds/Scheduling-Builds/).
 A big advantage of Bitrise is that you don’t have to set up a [cron](https://en.wikipedia.org/wiki/Cron#CRON_expression) job, like you would in Jenkins, to schedule a specific time.
 Instead, select a day/s from the timeline and type an hour and month.
 No confusion over cron expressions any more!
-* Builds on Bitrise can run [parallel](/builds/triggering-builds/trigger-multiple-workflows/) if you/your Org have more than one concurrency.
+* Builds on Bitrise can run [parallel](/builds/triggering-builds/trigger-multiple-workflows/) if you/your Workspacehave more than one concurrency.
 Or switch to our [Velocity plan](https://www.bitrise.io/pricing) to run limitless builds in parallel while having access to the best, fastest compute options available on our public MacOS and Linux cloud.
 * For any Git related events, such as code push, pull requests, and Git tags, or [trigger map](/builds/triggering-builds/trigger-map/), you can use the [**Triggers**](/builds/triggering-builds/trigger-map/) page on Bitrise.
 * The **Build after other projects** function of Jenkins is equivalent to the [chaining Workflows feature](/steps-and-workflows/managing-workflows/#chaining-workflows-together) on Bitrise where the Workflows run in [succession](/steps-and-workflows/managing-workflows/#chaining-workflows-together).
 It’s surprisingly easy to chain Workflows together on Bitrise.
 * You can trigger builds by any other remote system: use our [Webhooks](/webhooks/webhooks-index/).
 We’re integrated with GitHub, Gitlab, Bitbucket, Gogs, Slack, Visual Studio, Assembla, Develo.